|

 written articles for me!
 Keep the responses and

+questions coming!
 Have a safe, happy, and

 healthy holiday season and I'll see you next year!
+For prior issues of this

 newsletter go to